 - Read the student generated questions aloud from the red light column (stack notes that have duplicate questions to avoid repetition).
 Then, read the questions from the green light column.

-- As you read the questions aloud, call on volunteers to answer the questions and explain how they know they are red light or green light questions.
+- As you read the questions aloud, call on volunteers to answer the questions, explain how they know their answer is correct, and then explain how they know they are red light or green light questions.
 With student input, move any questions that have been placed in the wrong column.
-(It is not necessary to answer all the questions; the focus should be on question development and categorization.)

 Independent working time(15 minutes)